Citi® Double Cash Card review

 Citi is an advertising partner

-- Balance Transfer Intro APR: 0 percent introductory APR for 18 months (then the regular variable applies)
+- Balance transfer intro APR: 0 percent introductory APR for 18 months

 - Regular APR: 13.99 percent to 23.99 percent variable

-Besides being one of the best flat-rate cash back cards on the market, the Citi Double Cash can help keep your spending habits in check with its earn-as-you-pay rewards structure.
+Besides being one of the best flat-rate cash back cards on the market with its desirable up to 2 percent cash back, the Citi Double Cash can help keep your spending habits in check with its earn-as-you-pay rewards structure.

 In order to receive an additional 1 percent cash back rewards for your purchases (on top of the automatic 1 percent cash back you earn), you must pay off the balance you owe.